Steven Wagner, MD

 In 2013, 2012 and 2011, Dr. Wagner was recognized as a “Top Doctor” in Vascular & Interventional Radiology by Philadelphia Magazine.
+In 2016, he was named a Philadelphia Magazine Top DocsTM winner in the category of Vascular & Interventional Radiology.
 He is board certified in diagnostic radiology and vascular and interventional radiology.
 His areas of expertise include interventional oncology, peripheral arterial disease, venous disease and musculoskeletal, gastrointestinal and pulmonary interventions, and a variety of interventional cancer therapies.

 Dr. Wagner earned a bachelor’s degree from Ursinus College in Collegeville, Pennsylvania, where he graduated summa cum laude with the title of Valedictorian.
 He then earned a medical degree from Jefferson Medical College in Philadelphia, where he again graduated summa cum laude.
 During medical school, Dr. Wagner earned multiple honors, including the Humanism in Medicine award granted by the Healthcare Foundation of New Jersey and the Philip J. Hodes Prize in Radiology.

 A Pennsylvania native, Dr. Wagner stayed in Philadelphia, where he completed an internship at the University of Pennsylvania Health System, followed by a radiology residency and a cardiovascular and interventional radiology fellowship at Thomas Jefferson University Hospital.
 During these years, the Radiologic Society of North America honored him with multiple research awards in radiology.

 Before coming to CTCA, Dr. Wagner held several positions in hospitals and private practices in and around the Philadelphia area including Doylestown Hospital and Parlee & Tatem Radiologic Associates.